sarahkurd/jello_cube_assign1/README.txt

 away from the plane normal.

 Now that I know the cube collided with the incline plane, the next step was deciding what point on the plane to attach my collision spring to.
+I used a formula to find the closest point on a plane to a given point.
+I attached the cube's collision point to the closest point on the plane, created a spring, and added it to my list of springs.
+These incline plane collisions used the same hooks and damping forces as regular collision springs.

+2) --------
+I made some updates to the openGL code.
+I update the positions of the cameras to be further away from the cube.
+I added transparency so I can add the alpha values to the RGBA colors.